Skip to content

 Pegasus constellation map by IAU and Sky&Telescope magazine

 The constellation Pegasus is home to many interesting deep sky objects.
-The best known ones include the Great Pegasus Cluster (Messier 15), one of the brightest and oldest known globular clusters, the unbarred spiral galaxy NGC 7331, the brightest member of the NGC 7331 Group, the compact galaxy group catalogued as Hickson 92 (HCG 92) and also known as Stephan’s Quintet, the spiral galaxies NGC 7479 (the Propeller Galaxy), NGC 7742 (the Fried Egg Galaxy) and NGC 7814, and the gravitationally lensed quasar known as Einstein’s Cross.
+The best known ones include the Great Pegasus Cluster (Messier 15), one of the brightest and oldest known globular clusters, the unbarred spiral galaxy NGC 7331, the brightest member of the NGC 7331 Group, the compact galaxy group catalogued as Hickson 92 (HCG 92) and also known as Stephan’s Quintet, the spiral galaxies NGC 7479 (the Propeller Galaxy), NGC 7742 (the Fried Egg Galaxy) and the Little Sombrero Galaxy (NGC 7814), and the gravitationally lensed quasar known as Einstein’s Cross.

 The best time of year to see the stars and deep sky objects of Pegasus is during the month of October, when the constellation is prominent in the evening sky.